-- 2.7.12 As a minimum, services should be available for: - blood transfusion - radiological investigations - haematology - clinical pathology - electrocardiography. - 2.7.13 There should be equipment and facilities for near patient testing and laboratory blood tests and urine analysis. - 2.7.14 Near patient testing for haemoglobin, blood gases, lactate, ketones and coagulation measurements should be considered, particularly in areas where major blood loss is likely.
+2.7.12 As a minimum, services should be available for:

+- blood transfusion - radiological investigations - haematology - clinical pathology - electrocardiography. - 2.7.13 There should be equipment and facilities for near patient testing and laboratory blood tests and urine analysis. - 2.7.14 Near patient testing for haemoglobin, blood gases, lactate, ketones and coagulation measurements should be considered, particularly in areas where major blood loss is likely.
 If near patient testing is not available, laboratory testing should be readily and promptly available. - 5.1.64 Hospitals must have audited policies and procedures for the administration of blood and blood components that comply with standards set out by the National Blood Transfusion Committee.
-Hospitals should have systems in place to ensure that blood can be crossmatched, issued and supplied in a timely manner. - 6.2.23 The facility to perform a 12-lead electrocardiogram and other point of care tests, such as international normalised ratio, should be available within the DSU itself.

-- 9.2.18 Haematology and biochemistry services to provide analysis of blood and other body fluids should be available 24/7.
-Anaesthetists should be represented on blood user groups. - 9.2.21 There should be rapid availability of radiology services. - 9.2.23 Echocardiography services should be available at all times in units that routinely deal with cardiac patients. - 10.2.10 Blood transfusion and diagnostic services should meet the requirements of neonates, infants, and children.
-A massive transfusion protocol, including provision for children, should be in place.
+Hospitals should have systems in place to ensure that blood can be crossmatched, issued and supplied in a timely manner. - 9.2.23 Echocardiography services should be available at all times in units that routinely deal with cardiac patients. - 10.2.10 Blood transfusion and diagnostic services should meet the requirements of neonates, infants, and children.
+A massive transfusion protocol, including provision for children, should be in place. - 14.2.12 Neuroradiology support should be available 24/7 for interpretation of neuroimaging.